Campbells Creek, Victoria: History

 In order to control the Aboriginal population in Victoria, the colonial government appointed a Chief Protector and four deputies to "watch over the rights and interests of Natives, to protect them from any encroachments on their property."
 One of these deputies, Edward Stone Parker, was responsible for a large area of eastern Victoria, including the Campbells Creek area, known as the Loddon Protectorate.
 While the role was nominally to protect Aboriginal people, particularly in remote areas, the role included social control up to the point of controlling whom individuals were able to marry and where they lived, managing their financial affairs, and removing children from families.

 When the Protectorate closed in 1848, some Dja Dja Wurrung remained and could still be seen in the bush and in the towns.
 Their numbers were small and overtaken by new settlers, the pastoral Chinese, ahead of the gold rush of the early 1850s.
 There are still Aboriginal people living in the vicinity.

-The town is named after a tributary of the Loddon River, namely Campbells Creek, which flows through the township.
+The town is named after a tributary of the Loddon River, namely Campbells Creek, which flows through the town.
 Dr Barker and William Campbell were early squatters in this area.
 Campbell had been employed by the Macarthur family on land near Sydney and then established the Strathloddon run, the boundaries of which encompassed the entire creek valley.
 Campbell became a leader and spokesman for squatters across Victoria and, in 1851, was elected to represent the Loddon electorate in the first Victorian Legislative Council.

 Alex and Margaret Kennedy took over their relative William Campbell’s lease in the 1840s.
-Their child Jessie became the first non-aboriginal child born in the Castlemaine area, at a site at the southern entrance to Campbells Creek that is now a rest stop for travelers exploring the heritage gold fields trail.
+Their child Jessie became the first non-Aboriginal child born in the Castlemaine area, at a site at the southern entrance to Campbells Creek that is now a rest stop for travelers exploring the heritage gold fields trail.

 Campbells Creek was founded during the gold rush of the 1850s and the Post Office opened on 16 April 1858.